sysujjlab/sysujjlab.github.io/content/post/25-biye/index.md

 ---
-title: “Celebrating the Graduation of Four Ph.D.
-Seniors in Chip Design”
+title: "Celebrating the Graduation of Four Ph.D.
+Seniors in Chip Design"
 date: 2025-09-09
 ---